mx1001/boxcutter_manual/docs/preference.md

 ![install](img/pref/p36.gif)

 >  In this example you can see how Auto ortho is performing as of the last update.
 I turned on view align in order to show it working in ortho with a surface starting point but auto ortho can be useful for doing angle based cutting.
+If you find it to be toggling between ortho and perspective and back again you may need to update to the latest version.

 # Apply Slices